Tight Lower Bound for Pattern Avoidance and Symmetric Functions: Introduction

-Our proof applies the multilinear polynomial method of Alon, Babai and Suzuki.
+We present two proofs of Theorem~\ref{thm:my extremal theorem}.
+The first proof applies the multilinear polynomial method introduced by Alon, Babai and Suzuki, and the second applies matrix theory.

-The paper is organized as follows: In the next section we give some relevant background.
-In section \ref{sec:proof extremal theorem} we prove Theorem \ref{thm:my extremal theorem}.
-Then in Section \ref{sec:proof pattern theorem} we use it to prove Theorem \ref{thm:my pattern theorem}.
-Finally, in Section \ref{sec:conclusion} we conclude with further research.
+The remainder of this paper is organized as follows: Section~\ref{sec:preliminaries} provides the necessary background information, while Section~\ref{sec:proof extremal theorem} presents the proofs of Theorem~\ref{thm:my extremal theorem}.
+In Section~\ref{sec:proof pattern theorem}, we apply our generalized theorem to address the problem of symmetric pattern-avoiding sets.
+Finally, in Section~\ref{sec:conclusion} we conclude with further research.